l7mp/stunner/docs/examples/kurento-one2one-call/README.md

    [...]
    ```

-1. Query the STUNner authentication server every time you want a valid ICE config.
-In our case, we
+1. Modify the application server code to query the STUNner authentication server every time a a
-   will return the ICE configuration before returning a `registerResponse` to the client, so that
+   valid ICE config in needed.
+In particular, the code will return the ICE configuration before
+   returning a `registerResponse` to the client, so that the generated ICE configuration can be
-   the generated ICE configuration can be piggy-backed on the response message.
+   piggy-backed on the response message.

    ```js
    function register(id, name, ws, callback) {